top of page

 DLG have now confirmed a date for our 3rd and final Art Form Inclusivity session, which is taking place as part of the DLG Strength 2 Strength project.

-Eloquent Dance will be delivering the training on Wednesday 17th September, looking at how we address inclusive teaching methodologies across technique, approach and culture in Hip Hop and Commercial Dance.
+Eloquent Dance will be delivering the training on Wednesday 24th September, looking at how we address inclusive teaching methodologies in Hip Hop and Commercial Dance.

 More information will be available soon, but if you would like to book in advance, please register your place below: